-Most data that are recorded in Epic are captured in the CDW.
-Available clinical data Epic and OCHIN include patient demographics, data collected during health care encounters (in-patient admissions, offices visits, emergency department visits, surgical procedures, telemedicine, etc.), diagnoses, procedures, documentation flowsheets, lab values, medications, and clinical notes.
+Most data that are recorded in Epic are captured in the data warehouse.
+Available clinical data from Epic and OCHIN include patient demographics, data collected during health care encounters (in-patient admissions, offices visits, emergency department visits, surgical procedures, telemedicine, etc.), diagnoses, procedures, documentation flowsheets, lab values, medications, and clinical notes.

-In some instances, certain data elements that are visible to frontline Epic users may be generated at the point of care and may not be captured within the CDW.
-CDW analysts will work with your team to find the data necessary for analysis.
+In some instances, certain data elements that are visible to frontline Epic users may be generated at the point of care and may not be captured within the data warehouse.
+CDW for Research analysts will work with your team to find the data necessary for analysis.

-With appropriate approvals, CDW analysts can extract data sets with individual-level data to investigators – including cohort identification files, de-identified data sets, limited data sets, and identifiable data sets, either retrospectively or prospectively.
-The CDW can also combine data from multiple systems, such as crosswalking BMC EPIC clinical data with CHC OCHIN data for patients with health care encounters at BMC and CHCs.
+With appropriate approvals, CDW for Research analysts provide extracts of data housed in the data warehouse for retrospective or prospective research studies.
+This includes cohort identification and recruitment lists, de-identified data sets, limited data sets, and patient-level identifiable data sets.
+The CDW for Research can also merges from multiple systems, such as crosswalking BMC EPIC clinical data with CHC OCHIN data for patients with health care encounters at BMC and CHCs.

-The CDW team can also provide investigators with count information (i.e. aggregated data, not supplied at the individual patient level) to prepare for a research study.
+The CDW for Research team also provides investigators with cohort size simple counts (i.e. aggregated data, not supplied at the patient level) to prepare for a research study or IRB protocol submission.

 How long does it take to get my data?

 Wait times for data delivery depend on a variety of factors, including the current request queue and scope of the project and fluctuate throughout the year.
-It is the responsibility of the research team to allow ample time for IRB approval, aquisiton of funding, and completion of the CDW data request.
-Research teams should plan on at least a 6-8 week wait between IRB approval and receipt of the data.
-Expected wait times by request type are provided above.
+It is the responsibility of the research team to allow ample time for IRB approval, acquisition of funding, and completion of the CDW for Research data request.
+Research teams should plan for a several weeks between submission of a fully completed CDW for Research data request (including confirmation of IRB protocol approval/determination, confirmation of any special approvals, a fully completed CDW for Research data request form, and identifation of an account number to pay for services) and receipt of the data.
+Current expected wait times by request type are provided on our website homepage.

 How much do services cost?

-- $75 per hour if funded by a BMC/BU account or grant, and
+- $100 per hour if funded by a BMC/BU account with government, not-for-profit, or internal/discretionary funds, and

-- $131.25 per hour if funded by for-profit funders, or if account is external to BU/BMC.
+- $175 per hour if funded by industry/for-profit funder, or if the account sits external to BU/BMC.

 How are cost estimates determined?
 What if my project changes?

-The CDW analysts are available to make cost estimates for their work.
+The CDW for Research team is available to make cost estimates for their work.
+Email email@example.com.
 Estimates vary by request type, complexity, size, scope, and which data streams need to be accessed.
 Estimates are subject to change if the project deviates in scope after the initial estimate, or if there are unforeseen complications in obtaining relevant data fields.
-CDW analysts will communicate to the investigator when there is a significant change in the cost estimate (±20% deviation) to avoid unexpected charges.
+Analysts will communicate to the investigator when there is a significant change in the cost estimate (±20% deviation) to avoid unexpected charges.

-What kinds of payments/funding does the CDW accept?
+What kinds of payments/funding does the CDW for Research accept?

-Investigators can include the cost of CDW services in their grant proposal budgets or can pay for services using internal funds, such as Department or Division funding or discretionary funds.
+Investigators can include the cost of CDW for Research services in their grant proposal budgets or can pay for services using internal funds, such as Department or Division funding or discretionary funds.

-What if I don't have funding for CDW services?
+What if I don't have funding for CDW for Research services?

-Investigators with limited resources or who are underfunded are encouraged to check with their Department or Division to secure funding.
+Investigators without grant funding, who have limited resources, or who are underfunded are encouraged to check with their Department or Division to secure funding.

-The CDW team is available to provide investigators with count information (i.e. aggregated data, not supplied at the individual patient level) to secure grant funding.
-The CDW provides three free hours of count request services to investigators with the expectation that funding for further CDW services are included in proposal budgets.
-Requests of count data (e.g. the number of hospitalized patients with pneumonia in 2018) do not require IRB approval.
+The CDW for Research team is available to provide investigators with count information (i.e. aggregated data, not supplied at the individual patient level) to secure grant funding.
+The CDW for Research provides simple count services with the expectation that funding for further CDW for Research services are included in proposal budgets.
+Simple aggregate count data (e.g. the number of hospitalized patients with pneumonia in 2018) do not require IRB approval.

-If you are concerned about CDW fees, please reach out to [email protected] to schedule a consultation.
+If you are concerned about CDW for Research fees, please reach out to firstname.lastname@example.org to schedule a consultation.
 We can work with you to keep costs low.

 What if I need data for non-research purposes?

-The CDW is intended for research purposes only.
+The CDW for Research is intended for research purposes only.
 For all other data request purposes, please submit a ServiceNow ticket at https://bmc.service-now.com

 What if I still have questions?